uISP/uHID-bootloader-avr/README.md

 * Builds that use LUFA share the very same permissive license.
   See packages/lufa/LUFA/License.txt for details

+_HOWEVER_

+Please note that the default VID/PID pairs that come along with this bootloader in all configs are all for use in OpenSource/OpenHardware projects only, so if you really want to close-source your fork, you'll have to get your own VID/PID pair somewhere (e.g. USB-IF)

 #Authors

 Andrew 'Necromant' Anrianov <ncrmnt.org>